Gorgar: Sound design

 According to the game's programmer, Paul Dussault, "the voice was John Doremus, an announcer in Chicago that we recorded and then digitized his voice.
 He was the voice of the in flight audio for various airlines.
 We had tried in house voices but weren’t getting the bass effect we wanted to make Gorgar sound menacing."

-A promotional record for the machine titled Gorgar Speaks was produced by Bud Solk & Associates and recorded at Zenith Cinema Service Studios.
-John Doremus was the announcer, Tom Erhart portrayed Gorgar, Phyllis L. Fineberg wrote the script, and Ron Crouse directed.
+A promotional flexi-disc for the machine titled Gorgar Speaks was produced by Bud Solk & Associates.
+This however credits John Doremus as the announcer, and Tom Erhart as Gorgar.